Tove Lo: Influences

-Lo grew up idolising Courtney Love and was inspired by grunge culture and the polarising lyrics of her music and her band, Hole.
+Lo grew up idolizing Courtney Love and was inspired by grunge culture and the polarizing lyrics of her music and her band, Hole.
 She also became fascinated with Love's romantic relationship with Kurt Cobain, as well as the rawness and honesty of his music with his band Nirvana.
 While in high school, Lo developed a passion for pop music and songwriting, influenced mainly by the output of Swedish singers Robyn and Lykke Li.
 She says the simplicity and quirky lyrics of French singer Charlotte Gainsbourg's album IRM (2009) is the main inspiration behind her career in music and said that it "opened a new world" for her sonically.
 She models her singing on the vocal stylings of Amy Winehouse, Jeff Buckley, and Mikky Ekko.
 Other artists she has cited as musical influences include Madonna, The Weeknd, and Silverchair.

 Personal life and public image

-An interview and profile of Tove Lo in W magazine in October 2016 referred to her as "openly bisexual", citing that as one of several identifiers "she once took for granted but are now very much part of her public persona."
-In an interview with Attitude in January 2017, Lo referred to her own bisexuality: "Being open and owning my sexuality in both ways—with both men and women—I think that's just never been a big deal", adding that she was very lucky growing up in a liberal country.
+An interview and profile of Tove Lo in W magazine in October 2016 referred to her as "openly bisexual", citing that as one of several identifiers "she once took for granted but are now very much part of her public persona".
+In an interview with Attitude in January 2017, Lo referred to her own bisexuality: "Being open and owning my sexuality in both ways-with both men and women - I think that's just never been a big deal", adding that she was very lucky growing up in a liberal country.
 In March the same year, she gave an interview with Out magazine, stating she had never been in a relationship with a woman.
+She referred to herself as pansexual in December 2022 in Paper Magazine.

 Lo says she created a media image for herself that is synonymous with her true identity.
 She has a prominent tattoo along her left upper arm of a girl harnessed to the back of a bumblebee.
 It is from the cover of Jack Off Jill's album Clear Hearts Grey Flowers; the album cover was designed by Mark Ryden.
 Frequently barefoot during her live performances, Lo's look is often compared to that of her style icon Janis Joplin.
 Her other style influences include hippie fashion, and the fashion of older rock singers, the people of Stockholm and Edie Sedgwick.
 According to Elle writer Rebecca Moss, Lo is "a true '90s child unwilling to part with her early iconography".
-Lindsey Rhoades of The Village Voice writes, "Tove Lo rocks a specific brand that veers slightly from most other women in pop—she paints herself as the hard-drinking, hard-drugging, DTF party girl, admitting the somewhat destructive nature of these preoccupations but celebrating them all the same."
-In 2014, Lo's first clothing line, which she also modelled, is based on the lyrics of her EP, Truth Serum.
+Lindsey Rhoades of The Village Voice writes, "Tove Lo rocks a specific brand that veers slightly from most other women in pop-she paints herself as the hard-drinking, hard-drugging, DTF party girl, admitting the somewhat destructive nature of these preoccupations but celebrating them all the same."
+In 2014, Lo's first clothing line, which she also modeled, is based on the lyrics of her EP, Truth Serum.